danfuzz/samizdat/README.md

 This project is an incomplete work-in-progress.

 * Much of the documentation is more aspirational than factual.
-* There are *many* things missing from the implementation.
+* There are tons of rough edges and *many* things missing from the implementation.
 * Nearly everything is subject to change.

 - - - - - - - - - -